Archdiocese of Omaha: 1900 to 1945

 In 1912, Pope Pius X erected the Diocese of Kearney, taking its territory from the Diocese of Omaha.
 Four years later, Pope Benedict XV added several more counties from Omaha to Kearney.
 Scannell died in 1916.

 Archbishop Jeremiah Harty from the Archdiocese of Manila in the Philippines was named bishop of Omaha by Benedict XV in 1916.
 Though appointed a bishop, Harty retained the personal title of archbishop.
-In 1917, Harty expressed skepticism of Reverend Edward J. Flanagan's establishment of Boys Town, a home for troubled boys in Nebraska.
+In 1917, Harty expressed skepticism of Edward J. Flanagan's establishment of Boys Town, a home for troubled boys in Nebraska.
 However, Harty later endorsed its goals.
 The Sisters of Mercy opened the College of Saint Mary for women in Omaha in 1923.
 Harty died in 1927.

-To replace Harty, Pope Pius XI appointed Reverend Joseph Rummel from the Archdiocese of New York in 1928.
+Joseph Rummel replaced Harty in 1928.
 Rummel became archbishop of the Archdiocese of New Orleans in 1935.
-Pius XI appointed James Ryan, rector of Catholic University in Washington, D.C., and titular bishop of Modra, as the next bishop of Omaha in 1935.
+James Ryan, rector of Catholic University of America in Washington, D.C., and titular bishop of Modra, was the next bishop of Omaha.

 1945 to 1993

 Pope Pius XII elevated the Diocese of Omaha to the Archdiocese of Omaha on August 4, 1945.
 The pope named Ryan as the first archbishop of Omaha.
 Ryan died in 1947.

-The second archbishop of Omaha was Bishop Gerald Bergan of the Diocese of Des Moines, appointed by Pius XII in 1948.
+The second archbishop of Omaha was Bishop Gerald Bergan of the Diocese of Des Moines, appointed in 1948.
 During his administration, more than $80 million was spent for new Catholic schools, churches, and hospitals in the archdiocese.
 This caused him to become known as the "building bishop".
-After Bergan retired in 1969, Pope Paul VI selected Auxiliary Bishop Daniel E. Sheehan of Omaha as the next archbishop.
+After Bergan retired in 1969, Auxiliary Bishop Daniel E. Sheehan of Omaha succeeded him.

 Sheehan's campaign for educational excellence raised more than $26 million to improve Catholic education in the Omaha Metropolitan Area.
 In response to the reforms of the Second Vatican Council, Sheehan established the Archdiocesan Pastoral Council (APC) in the early 1970s.
 He gathered representatives from the clergy, the religious communities and the laity to share in the archdiocesan decision-making process.
 The APC placed emphasis on improving family life, youth and young adult ministry, evangelization, social and rural life issues and Hispanic ministry.
 Sheehan led capital campaigns to raise funds for archdiocesan improvements, including a $4.5 million refurbishment of the St. James Center.
 His final campaign had a goal of $25 million to build Skutt Catholic High School in Omaha and take care of other capital needs in the archdiocese.
 Sheehan retired in 1993.